Howard Park Bowls Club

 When you feel that you would like to play in league games let the Club Captain know.
 The Spring Meeting is the best time to ask about joining the desired leagues.
 Howard Park enters teams in the following Leagues:-

-Monday evenings: - 2 men’s triple teams in the BDBA League.
+Monday evenings: - Men’s triple team in the Basingstoke & District League.

 Tuesday evenings: - A ladies league team consisting of two triples of ladies one home and one away.